PyTables/PyTables/doc/New-Backend-Interface.rst

 New Backend Interface for PyTables 4
 ====================================

-A group of developers gathered in Perth during the days of 8–11 August 2016 to define a new way to access I/O that allows a new version of PyTables (4) to use different backends.
+A group of developers gathered (namely,
+Andrea Bedini, Anthony Scopatz, Thomas Caswell, Pablo Larraondo, Rui Yang and Francesc Alted) in Perth during the days of 8–11 August 2016 to define a new way to access I/O that allows a new version of PyTables (4) to use different backends.
 The main goal is to use this for interfacing h5py for HDF5